The Ultimate Guide to Hiking

 Now you’re armed with how to plan a hike, what to expect, and what you need.
 But you’re still not ready, there’s one more highly-important line item.
 Respect your environment.
 Leave it a better place for others to enjoy.

 Your mom does not live in the woods and pick up after you.
 If you have a pet, please dispose of their waste off of the trail, dig a hole and bury it, just like you should with yours, don’t leave poop bags for the non-existent poop fairy to pick up.
 Stay on designated trails and tread lightly in sensitive environments.
 Don’t vandalize trees and rocks, and don’t leave painted rocks along the trail unless you want the rocks thrown at you.

 A lot of long-time adventurers and hikers are angry at the influx of people in outdoor spaces.
 The reason is not that we are snot-nosed elitists who want the place for ourselves, the reason is we’ve seen an influx of waste, trash, vandalism and disrespect for the environment.
 Know before you go and educate yourself on Leave No Trace Best Practices.
-You’re a hiker now, these things shouldn’t gross you out.
-It’s a part of life for all beings.
+As a beginner hiker, these things shouldn’t gross you out anymore.
+It’s a part of life for all beings, make light of it if you can.
+Every good outdoorsy person enjoys a good poop story.
 If you respect the wilderness, fellow wilderness lovers will respect you.

 Training to be a Better Hiker

 You’ve been on a few hikes and you realize that although you may “just be walking” it’s still a tough sport.
 Or perhaps you’re a seasoned vet who’s training up for a big trail or peak.
 First off, hats off to you for loving something enough to train for it.
 Now you’re getting into the big league.
 Here are a few tips to train up and get strong for tough hikes.